About The Erechtheion

 Immersed in myth and legend, the Erechtheion was home to several cults, including those of Poseidon, Athena and, of course, Erechtheus himself.

-Completed in around 406BC, the Erechtheion is a distinctive building whose large columns are statues depicting women.
+The Erechtheion is a distinctive building whose large columns are statues depicting women.
 These statues are known as Karyatides, derived from the fact that they were inspired by the women of Karyes in Lakonia.

 Four of the original six statues are now on display in the adjoining Acropolis Museum having been replaced by copies in the Erechtheion itself.
 Of the remaining two statues, one is in the British Museum as part of the Elgin Marbles.
-Only a few fragments of the final statue survive, also displayed in the Acropolis Museum.
+Only a few fragments of the final statue survive, also displayed in the Acropolis Museum

 Discover the best historical places in Greece, from the Acropolis to Epidaurus and more, includes an interactive map of Greek cultural places, landmarks and monuments.